xinz/jsonschex/guide/dialect_and_vocabulary.md

 JSONSchex resolves dialect in this order:

+1. If the root schema declares the canonical Draft 2020-12 meta-schema URI (`https://json-schema.org/draft/2020-12/schema`), JSONSchex treats it as a built-in dialect and does not invoke the external loader for that URI.
+2. For the built-in Draft 2020-12 dialect, JSONSchex uses the standard Draft 2020-12 active vocabulary defaults, while still honoring an explicit root-level `$vocabulary` declaration when present.
-1. If the root schema contains `$schema` and an `external_loader` is provided, JSONSchex attempts to load the meta-schema at that URI.
+3. If the root schema contains another `$schema` URI and an `external_loader` is provided, JSONSchex attempts to load that meta-schema remotely.
-2. If the meta-schema loads successfully, JSONSchex reads `$vocabulary` from it to build the enabled vocabulary set.
+4. If a custom meta-schema loads successfully, JSONSchex reads `$vocabulary` from it to build the enabled vocabulary set.
-3. If no loader is available or the meta-schema cannot be loaded, JSONSchex proceeds with the default vocabulary set.
+5. If no loader is available or the meta-schema cannot be loaded, JSONSchex proceeds with the implementation default capability set.

 ## $vocabulary Semantics